carpentries-incubator/pangenomics/_episodes/08-tda.md

   <img src="../fig/Tda-Filtacion1.png" alt="Example Filtration" width="70%" height="auto"/>
 </a>

 In this case, we have 5 levels of filtration.
-The red color represents the simplices that are being added at each level of filtration, starting from $K_0$ with the vertices ${a,b,c}$ and ending at $K_4=\langle a, b , c \rangle $, the triangle (including the face) with vertices $a,b,c$.
+The red color represents the simplices that are being added at each level of filtration, starting from $K_0$ with the vertices ${a,b,c}$ and ending at $K_4=\langle a, b, c \rangle $, the triangle (including the face) with vertices $a,b,c$.

-Now, to apply persistent homology, we need to vary our parameter associated with the filtration.
+Now, to apply persistent homology, we need to vary our parameters associated with the filtration.
 In the filtration graph, we have 5 distinct steps for the filtered simplicial complex.
 In each of these steps, we can have a different number of connected components and 1-holes.

 > ## Exercise 3:  Calculate the Betti numbers.